-Additional Troubleshooting Assistance
+6. Troubleshooting Assistance

-The DR300, Gateway and Socket program are communicating fine, but the wireless records cannot be seen in LX Event or HE/LX Analysis.
+The recorder, Gateway and Socket software are communicating fine, but the wireless records cannot be seen in LX Event.

 First, you will need to find the wireless files using Windows Explorer.
-The Wireless ini file in the Socket or Bluetooth software will tell you where events and Holter files will be saved when received:
+The Wireless.ini file in the Socket software will tell you where events and files will be saved when received:

-event\destination\path=C:\nm\ftp\event\ holter destination path=C:\nm\ftp\holter\
+event_destination_path=C:\nm\ftp\event\

-For event, you should see on or more zip files in the destination.
+If files have been received, you should see on or more zip files in the destination.
 Each zip file will contain an event.dat and a pat.001 file.
 A new zip file is created every time data is received.
-The LX Event Remote screen will create folders for each zip file when opened.
-Both sets of files will be deleted when the user deletes them on the Remote screen.